NTIA Plans to Launch a ‘6G Call for Action’ to Unite Allies

 Arielle Roth, administrator of the National Telecommunications and Information Administration (NTIA), announced plans to launch a new ‘6G Call to Action’ to rally U.S. allies around a shared approach to next-generation wireless networks.

-Speaking at a Politico event today, Roth said the initiative is intended to align partners on standards, research and development, market access, security, resilience, and spectrum policy.
+Speaking at a Politico event on March 18, Roth said the initiative is intended to align partners on standards, research and development, market access, security, resilience, and spectrum policy.

 “It’s a pledge to ensure that our allies are really working with us on this vision of 6G,” Roth said.